-The nature of the expenditures and eligible categories for the April 2023 sustainability bond issuance are disclosed in Arauco's sustainability bond framework.
+The nature of the expenditures and eligible categories for the June 2023 sustainability bond issuance are disclosed in Arauco's sustainability bond framework.
 The framework has eight eligible categories, of which five are green and three are social.
-With respect to the April 2023 sustainability bond issuance, which is the focus of our assessment, only five categories were financed, namely (i) sustainable land use and forest management; (ii) sustainable water management; (iii) pollution prevention and control; (iv) affordable housing and (v) access to essential services.
-The first three categories are classified as green and the last two categories are social.
+With respect to the June 2023 sustainability bond issuance, which is the focus of our assessment, only four categories were financed, namely (i) sustainable land use and forest management; (ii) sustainable water management; (iii) pollution prevention and control; and (iv) access to essential services.
+The first three categories are classified as green and the last category is social.